ciaranj/connect-auth/README.md

 * Foursquare (thanks to http://github.com/stunti)
 * Custom OAuth Provider Strategy (Be your own 1.0A OAuth provider!)
 (A Port of Christian Amor Kvalheim's  [express-oauth-plugin])

-Please note this has only just been ported over from express, and whilst it does in fact now work again, I've not yet fully ported the tests or example applications so your mileage may vary :)

 Take Care!

 -cj.